yxlllc/DDSP-SVC/README.md

 python train_reflow.py -c configs/reflow.yaml
 ```

-After training starts, a weight is temporarily saved every ‘interval_val’ step, and a weight is permanently saved every ‘interval_force_save’ step.
+After training starts, a weight is temporarily saved every 'interval_val' step, and a weight is permanently saved every 'interval_force_save' step.
 These two configuration items can be modified according to the situation.

 You can safely interrupt training, then running the same command line will resume training.